ensody/ReactiveState-Kotlin/README.md

 ### Unit tests with coroutines

+The `CoroutineTest` base class provides some often useful helpers for working with coroutines.

 ```kotlin
 class MyTest : CoroutineTest() {
     // This works because Dispatchers.Main is automatically set up correctly by CoroutineTest